The Offering (2023 film): Plot

 During the funeral both Art and Claire have disturbing visions.
 Claire has visions of Sarah Schneidel.
 Art sleepwalks and draws a sigil.
 He wakes up on a carpet and thinks he was dreaming.

 Art struggles to wrap up his father's business as Heimish has quit.
 He is told that Yosille needs a police clearance before he can be buried or a next-of-kin must sign off on it, even though it was a clear suicide.

 He goes to Yosille's house where he finds a video tape.
 He discovers Yosille was attempting to conjure the archangel of life, Martiel, so that he could bring back his dead wife Aida.
 He used Sarah for the ritual.
 But the ritual killed Sarah and conjured the demon Abyzou instead.

 Meanwhile, “Aida” comes to visit Claire and tells her she wants to see her husband's body.
 When Claire tells her husband Aida is here to see Yosille's body, Art realizes his wife is in danger.
 While Claire is on the phone, “Aida” burns Yosille's body, which releases the Abyzou.
 Art tries to rescue his wife, but is unable to.

 Art turns to Heimish and shows him Yosille's video.
 Heimish brings in Chayim for help.
-They discover the sigil and Chayim says that the demon gains strength and is fed when a child steps in it.
+They discover the sigil and Chayim says that the demon gains strength and is fed when a child is inside it.
 Chayim explains the binding ritual and explains that Abyzou has to be trapped in a body.
 Art is willing to sacrifice himself for his wife and child.

 Abyzou kills Chayim, so Art and Heimish rush to begin the ritual.
 Heimish tells Art not to step outside the circle, but Heimish is taken by the demon.
 Art begins the ritual, but he sees his wife who is taken and threatened by the demon.
 He leaves the circle to rescue his wife who is being held against a high window.

 Unable to do anything else, Art finishes the inscription to force the demon inside him, but he is unable to kill himself.
 Heimish crawls to him and Art begs Heimish to stab him with the inscripted knife.
 Heimish reluctantly stabs Art, then tells him that he should have stayed in the circle.
 Heimish alludes to the amulet that has been taken off and flung across the room.
 Art then sees the real Heimish's dead body in the next room, and dies helplessly.

 Claire wakes up under a table.
 She rushes to the demon masquerading as Art, but looks down to see she is standing in the sigil.
-Abyzou appears and takes her.
+The demon, in Art's form, asks her if the baby is okay, and as soon as she answers positively, Abyzou appears and takes her.